Causation, Measurement Relevance and No-conspiracy in EPR: EPR from a phenomenological point of view

-I pointed out in Section~\ref{sec:rpcc} that Reichenbach's Principle of the Common Cause (RPCC) was originally proposed to account for classical correlations (and common causes).
-In dealing with quantum correlations I suggested, following Szab\'o, that we should take quantum probabilities, i.e.~trace-like quantities, as classical conditional probabilities (conditional on the corresponding measurement operations, that is) so that the quantum formalism is adapted to the classical talk of RPCC.
-This led to a reformulation of the problem in which measurement operations were explicitly present in the corresponding probability relations.

-I would now like to tackle the issue from a somehow different point of view, however.
-More specifically, I shall not look at the EPR correlations as `quantum correlations' ---i.e.~as correlations defined between conditional probabilities, as \citeauthor{szabo2000} suggested---, and then postulate the corresponding \emph{individual}-common causes.
-Instead, I shall look at the EPR correlations from a completely classical perspective first, postulate common causes for them, and then provide these with an appropriate quantum mechanical interpretation.
-To illustrate this let us consider a simple example:
+I would now like to tackle the issue from a different point of view.
+More specifically, I shall not look at the EPR correlations as `quantum correlations' ---i.e.~as correlations defined between conditional probabilities, as suggested in \cite{szabo2000}---, and then postulate the corresponding \emph{individual}-common causes.
+Instead, I shall look at the EPR correlations from a completely classical perspective first, where entirely \emph{classical} common causes can be postulated for them.
+Only later I shall provide these common causes with an appropriate quantum mechanical interpretation.